iscreamvann/database-blog-challenge/requirements/3 - Profile.md

 A profile should have, as a minimum, these fields:
 - An auto incrementing ID
-- A created at date & time, defaulting to the moment the record gets created
+- A createdAt date & time, defaulting to the moment the record gets created
-- An updated at date & time
+- An updatedAt date & time
 - A profile picture URL
 - A biography with a 120 character limit